 Spraying should be done a few times during the spring when bees are not around.
 When you see a hole, apply a small amount of oil directly to the nesting hole.

 The smell of citrus may also be repulsive to carpenter bees.
 Spraying citrus oil and water solution will cause a repugnant smell to which these bees would not be attracted.

 You can make your own citrus spray by boiling citrus peels in a pot of water for 10-15 minutes.
 Cool down the citrus water and transfer it into a spray bottle.

 Play Loud Music

 Belief has it those female carpenter bees are not very particular to noise.
 Noise can cause some vibrations that disturb the carpenter bee’s nest.

 Playing loud music a few hours per day or hanging wind chimes near a bee’s nesting hole may discourage these bees from living nearby.

 In fact, it might even encourage them to find some peace somewhere else, away from the constant noise.

 Larger Bee Infestations

-Other wooden structures may also lie victim to carpenter bee infestations.
-Fences, wooden planks, and the likes are all prone to be infested with carpenter bees.
+Other wooden structures may also fall victim to carpenter bee infestations.
+Fences, wooden planks, and the like are all prone to be infested with carpenter bees.